OpenVoiceOS/ovos-stt-plugin-chromium/readme.md

 A stt plugin for mycroft using the google chrome browser api

-The "plugins" are pip install-able modules that provide new STT engines for mycroft, more info in the [docs](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mycroft-core/plugins)

 List of supported languages can be found [in this stackoverflow comment](https://stackoverflow.com/questions/14257598/what-are-language-codes-in-chromes-implementation-of-the-html5-speech-recogniti/14302134#14302134)

 This STT API [has been deprecated](http://www.chromium.org/developers/how-tos/api-keys) for developers and no new keys are issued, however it still works, most likely due to it being used in browsers, [a key is bundled](https://github.com/JarbasLingua/jarbas-stt-plugin-chromium/blob/61ab7c6917bf4fb0ebbdd1066109ac33a4da7704/jarbas_stt_plugin_chromium/__init__.py#L14) with this plugin that has been functional for a long time

 This is the same as the "google" module in mycroft-core, while this engine is supported by mycroft-core, it is impossible to use because you can't get keys, this usage (of demo key) is disapproved and a [PR to fix this](https://github.com/MycroftAI/mycroft-core/pull/1493) has been blocked